The Right Elevator Pitch for Change

 Seven Basic Components to an Elevator Pitch for Change

-When it comes to organizational change, make sure that your change champions and change leaders can clearly and consistently finish the following six sentences:
+Based upon data from change management simulation participants, when it comes to organizational change, make sure that your change champions and change leaders can clearly and consistently finish the following six sentences:

 Two Change Elevator Pitch Examples from a Financial Services Client